 — TRAUMATIC BRAIN INJURY

-Since 2015 ExoAtlet has participated in multiple trials which have proven its safety and efficacy.
+Since 2015, ExoAtlet has participated in multiple trials that have proven safety and efficacy of its products.

-The device is certified in Russia, South Korea, India, Vietnam and Kazakhstan.
+The device is certified in India, Kazakhstan, Russia, Thailand, South Korea, and Vietnam.

 "ExoAtlet exoskeleton allowed me to test my scientific hypothesis, answer the questions that would remain unanswered otherwise, and state new questions.
 With its help, I compared patterns of neural activity occurring in the human brain in healthy and pathological conditions.
 For example, the use of the exoskeleton during brain-machine interface control tests revealed fundamentally different dynamics of neural activity occurring in different patterns of locomotion."